-Eco Travel is in the spotlight now more than ever.
-The recent lack of tourism has highlighted the undeniable impact that travel has on the environment.
+Eco Travel is in the spotlight more than ever in 2022.
+The lack of tourism over the previous 2 years has highlighted the undeniable impact that travel has on the environment.
 With less people moving around and most travelers staying home, polluted skies cleared and top destinations realized a reprieve from the tourist crush.

 As travelers begin booking trips again, eco-friendly tourism is a major consideration.
 For those who want to become better eco travelers, we are sharing our top tips for sustainable travel!

 We live in a fascinating and marvelous world of diverse civilizations and intriguing cultures.
 Exploring to the far reaches of the earth is a natural curiosity – and traveling has never been more accessible than in our modern times.

 The act of travel, however, can gobble up natural resources, leaving behind a rather large carbon footprint.
 In hard-to-reach locales, limited resources can be quickly consumed by travelers.
 Popular cities and natural sites can suffer from being over-touristed, trampled and mistreated.

 More informed than ever, it is essential that people become more conscious about eco traveling.